-The short answer is, if you go over your concessional contributions cap, the excess amount is included in the amount of assessable income in your tax return and you pay tax on it at your marginal tax rate.
+The short answer is, if you go over your concessional contributions cap, the excess amount you contributed is included in the amount of assessable income in your tax return and you pay tax on it at your marginal tax rate.

 You can decide to withdraw up to 85% of your excess concessional contributions to help pay the tax, or you can leave the excess contribution in your super account and pay the income tax bill from money outside the super system.
-If you leave the excess contributions in your super account, they will be counted towards your non-concessional contributions cap.
+If you leave the excess contributions in your super account, they will be counted towards your annual non-concessional contributions cap.

 When you exceed your concessional contributions cap and have to pay tax, the ATO recognises you have already paid 15% tax on the contributions and gives you a tax offset.